ac001/flightgear-php/README.txt

 example below is in the user "user_name"'s public_html

-Take a snapshot
+; Take a snapshot
 cd ~user_name/public_html/
 git checkout git@github.com:ac001/flightgear.simpits.git

-you need to make the smarty templates directory writable by www server cd flightgear.simpits chmod +w templates_c/
+; you need to make the smarty templates directory writable by www server cd flightgear.simpits chmod +w templates_c/

-How goto
+; The gallery not included.
+So to get then run the checkout gallery script ; this will create a gallery/ directory and then checkout version from google svn cd etc/
+./checkout_gallery.sh

+;; Run it - now navigate to
 http://localhost/~user_name/flightgear-simpits/